meteor/meteor/content/mobile.md

 <h3 id="running-on-ios">On iOS</h3>

 > Note: If you haven't previously developed iOS apps, or haven't used the connected device for development, a series of dialogs and warnings may appear as Xcode resolves code signing issues.
 It may also prompt you for permission to access the key in your keychain.
 See [Apple's instructions](https://developer.apple.com/library/mac/documentation/IDEs/Conceptual/AppDistributionGuide/LaunchingYourApponDevices/LaunchingYourApponDevices.html#//apple_ref/doc/uid/TP40012582-CH27-SW4) for more information.
+You will also need to join the [Apple Developer Program](https://developer.apple.com/programs/) to deploy your app on the Apple iOS App Store.

 1. Make sure the device is connected to your computer via a USB cable.
 1. Connect the device to a WiFi network that allows for communication with the server.